khinwaiyan/aigendrug-frontend/README.md

+Visit our service at https://aigendrug-frontend-nine.vercel.app/
-# User Manual for AIGENDRUG Frontend
+# User Manual for AIGENDRUG

 ## Introduction